teocaragea/Challenge/README.md

 <b>Technical Design:</b>

 Go to Setup and search for queue and create one named 'Agent' for lead object.

 Go to Setup and search for Lead Assignment Rules and create one.
 Put priority as 1.

 Go to Setup and search for Flows and create one Record Trigger Flow and choose:

 -Lead as an object.

 -Trigger the Flow When: 'A record is created'

-Then add an element: Update Triggering record and at Set Field Values for the Lead Record select Status and the value: Working. go to Setup -> object manager -> serch for lead and create a new validation rule that blocks if status is closed/completed and source is blank.
+Then add an element: Update Triggering record and at Set Field Values for the Lead Record select Status and the value: Working.

+Go to Setup -> object manager -> serch for lead and create a new validation rule that blocks if status is closed/completed and source is blank.

-Go to one lead record -> pres the wheel -> press edit page -> press on path and hide path update button Go to Setup and search for Flows and create one Record Trigger Flow and choose:
+Go to one lead record -> pres the wheel -> press edit page -> press on path and hide path update button

+Go to Setup and search for Flows and create one Record Trigger Flow and choose:
 -Lead as an object.
 -Trigger the Flow When: 'A record is updated'

 Then add an element: Update Triggering record and Set Field Values for the Lead Record select RecordTypeID and as value put the recordtypeID value (you can find it if you open object manager -> lead -> recordtypes and select the Acquired record type and copy the id from link)

 Go to Setup -> object manager -> lead -> create a validation rule that blocks for one of next 2 scenarios:
 1. a new record of type Acquired is created
 2. record type is changed and current record type is Acquired.